eriky/Wordpress-Development-Skeleton/README.md

 # Docker based Wordpress development skeleton

 This is my docker based Wordpress development skeleton.
+If you like it, you can freely use it.
+I've marked this repository as a 'Template repository' on GitHub.
+When you create a new repo through the GitHub UI, you can use this repository as a template.
+E.g., it will be copied without the git commit history.

+After that, checkout the project on your development workstation.

 To use this setup, you need two things:

-- Docker (Docker Deskop on Windows and/or Mac)
+- Docker
 - Docker Compose

+I'm going to assume you are familiar with Docker. if not, you have some catching up to do!

 You can start the project with the command: